MOONSHOT 2025

 Barene Jankovich-Besan is an independent consultant and self-described consumer behavior scientist.
 She helps businesses uncover growth opportunities by digging into what really drives user behaviour—and turning those insights into strategies that deliver on the bottom line.
 Having lived and worked across multiple African countries and industries, from financial services to FMCG and consumer tech, she brings a continent-wide perspective to her work.
 Most recently, Barene has been exploring the peculiarities of the AI ecosystem in Africa.

-Barene Jankovich-Beard
+Barene Jankovich-Besan

 Independent Consultant